 This programme offers:

-- An education at the Department of Public Administration, one of the globally leading departments which holds a number 1 position on the authoritative Shanghai ranking.
+An education at the Department of Public Administration, one of the globally leading departments which hold a number 5 position on the authoritative Shanghai ranking.

 Each year students establish a Social Activities Organising Committee (the SAOC).
 This committee coordinates initiatives of students to organise informal drinks, dinners and festivities.
 The committee is also involved in the organisation of study trips.